Updated: 11th July 2018

 If your life is all stress and disconnection, reclaiming pleasure and joy can be immensely healing.

-Furthermore, by activating your sexual energy more consciously and powerfully, you are strengthening your ability to manifest.
+Furthermore, by activating your sexual energy consciously and powerfully, you will enhance your ability to manifest the life you desire.

 You’ll discover your own divinity.